 - Shelves not included; may not be suitable for smaller garden tools

-Get the Suncast vertical shed at Amazon, Wayfair, The Home Depot, or Walmart.
+Get the Suncast vertical shed at Amazon, Wayfair, or The Home Depot.

 With its 12-foot-by-16-foot size, this shed has ample room for bikes, a lawn mower, gardening tools, and ladders.
 It can also serve as a workshop or a large gardening shed.
 Its wood frame construction and engineered wood siding make the Statesman sturdy enough to hold up to extreme weather without warping.
 A set of barn-style double doors make getting large equipment in and out of the shed easy.